GoogleChrome/developer.chrome.com/site/en/blog/extension-side-panel-launch/index.md

 ## Better for users, easier for developers {: #experience }

-We’ve already seen many developers implement sidebar-like experiences into their extension, which is why we're thrilled to make it a platform standard.
+We've already seen many developers implement sidebar-like experiences into their extension, which is why we're thrilled to make it a platform standard.
 With the new [Side Panel API][api-sidepanel], you can now offer a persistent UI that opens alongside a page that the user is visiting.
 Users will benefit from consistent positioning and layout between extensions.
 In addition, the ability to show